vmware-tanzu/tanzu-cli/hack/central-repo/README.md

 and therefore only those can be installed.
 Plugins named `stubXY` cannot be installed.
 Also, only versions `v0.0.1` and `v9.9.9` for the other plugins can be installed.
+For the `sandbox1:small` image, the `v11.11.11` of the plugins can be installed.
+For the `sandbox2:small` image, the `v22.22.22` of the plugins can be installed.

 The steps to follow to use the test central repo are: